Your money-making expert. Financial journalist, TV and radio personality.

 Here are some questions to ask as you’re shopping around for a developer:

-If you can provide some of your own content (such as the layout and graphics), you can reduce the hefty fees.
 Another way to possibly shave off some costs would be to offer the developer equity.
 However, they’d have to really be sold on your idea and you’d have to be financially prepared for such an agreement.